-Recent minke whale takes have been observed or attributed to the Atlantic tuna purse seine, Gulf of Maine and mid-Atlantic lobster trap/pot, mid-Atlantic coastal gill net, and unknown fisheries; though all takes have not resulted in mortalities (Tables 2-5).
+Recent minke whale takes have been observed or attributed to the Atlantic tuna purse seine, Gulf of Maine and mid-Atlantic lobster trap/pot, mid-Atlantic coastal gillnet, and unknown fisheries; though all takes have not resulted in mortalities (Tables 2-5).

-Data to estimate the mortality and serious injury of minke whales come from the USA Sea Sampling Program and from records of strandings and entanglements in USA waters.
-Estimates using the Sea Sampling Program data are discussed by fishery under the Fishery Information section below (Table 2).
-Strandings and entanglement records are discussed under the lobster trap fishery, mid-Atlantic coastal gill net fishery, and "Unknown Fisheries" within the Fishery Information section and under the Other Mortality section (Tables 3 and 4).
+Data to estimate the mortality and serious injury of minke whales come from the USA Fisheries Observer Program and from records of strandings and entanglements in USA waters.
+Estimates using the Fisheries Observer Program data are discussed by fishery under the Fishery Information section below (Table 2).
+Strandings and entanglement records are discussed under the lobster trap fishery, mid-Atlantic coastal gillnet fishery, and "Unknown Fisheries" within the Fishery Information section and under the Other Mortality section (Tables 3 and 4).
+Ship strike mortalities and serious injuries are discussed under the Other Mortality section.
 For the purposes of this report, only those strandings and entanglement records considered confirmed human-caused mortalities or serious injuries are discussed.

-During 1995 to 1998, the USA total annual estimated average human-caused mortality is 2.4 minke whales per year.
-This is derived from three components: 0 minke whales per year (CV=0.0) from USA fisheries using observer data, 2.2 minke whales per year from USA fisheries using strandings and entanglement data, and 0.2 minke whales per year from ship strikes.
+During 1997 to 2001, the USA total annual estimated average human-caused mortality was 3.6 minke whales per year.
+This is derived from three components: 0 minke whales per year (CV=0.0) from USA fisheries using observer data, 3.4 minke whales per year from USA fisheries using strandings and entanglement data, and 0.2 minke whales per year from ship strikes.
+During 1997 to 2001, there were no confirmed mortalities or serious injuries in Canadian waters as reported by the various, small scale stranding and observer data collection programs in Atlantic Canada.

-Fishery Information
+Fishery Information Earlier Interactions